 Dan Priyasad succumbs to gunshot wounds

-The convenor of the “Nawa Sinhale National Movement” and political activist, Dan Priyasad, has succumbed to his injuries after being hospitalized following a shooting incident in Wellampitiya earlier today.
+The convenor of the “Nawa Sinhale National Movement” and political activist, Dan Priyasad, has succumbed to his injuries after being hospitalized following a shooting incident in Wellampitiya last night (22).

 According to reports, he was initially admitted to the Colombo National Hospital with gunshot wounds, but passed away shortly after due to the severity of his injuries.

-The shooting incident took place at the ‘Laksanda Sevana’ Housing Complex in Wellampitiya this evening (22), as reported by an Ada Derana correspondent.
+The shooting incident took place at the ‘Laksanda Sevana’ Housing Complex in Wellampitiya last evening, as reported by an Ada Derana correspondent.

 Priyasad was reportedly shot four times—twice in the chest and twice in the shoulder.
 Additionally, another individual who sustained minor injuries during the incident is also currently receiving treatment at hospital.